PaulUithol/Backbone-relational/README.md

 Should models be created from nested objects, or not?

-### modelBuilder `modelBuilder(attrs<object>, options<object>)`
+### modelBuilder

+Value: an array of strings (which can be resolved to an object type on the global scope);
+an array of references to `Backbone.RelationalModel` types;
+an object mapping type strings to strings (which can be resolved to an object type on the global scope);
+an object mapping type strings to references to `Backbone.RelationalModel` types;
-Value: a function returning a new `Backbone.RelationalModel` instance.
+a function returning a new `Backbone.RelationalModel` instance.
 Default: `null`.

 Used to build a model based on the attributes provided.

+##### If an array
+Build a model based on the `type` attribute of the object for which a model should be built, which should equal the `type` property on one of the model types in the array.

+##### If an object
+Build a model based on the `type` attribute of the object for which a model should be built, which should equal the key to one of the model types in this object.

+##### If a function `modelBuilder(attrs<object>, options<object>)`
-Can be used to return a different model type than the specified `relatedModel` under certain conditions.
-Be sure to pass the specified `attrs` and `options` to the newly generated `Backbone.RelationalModel`.
+Build a model by calling this method with the attributes of the object for which a model should be built.
+Be sure to pass the specified `attrs` and `options` to the constructor for the new `Backbone.RelationalModel` instance.

-Note that this option will only have effect if the returned object is an instance of a type that `relatedModel` extends, and if the returned object's type is defined to be regarded a part of `relatedModel` using the [`partOfModel`](#property-part-of-model) property.
+Note that this option will only have effect if the built model is an instance of `relatedModel` itself or of a type that extends `relatedModel`, and if that type is defined to be regarded a part of `relatedModel` using the [`partOfModel`](#property-part-of-model) property.

 ### reverseRelation